amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 ## VSCode

-VSCode does not have native M1 support yet.
-However, VS Code Insiders edition does support ARM chips.
-Download the installer from [here](https://code.visualstudio.com/insiders/).
+~~VSCode does not have native M1 support yet.~~

+VSCode and VS Code Insiders edition both support ARM chips now (as of March, 13, 2021).
+Download the installer for Insiders edition from [here](https://code.visualstudio.com/insiders/) and for VSCode [here](https://code.visualstudio.com/download).

 ![ss5](https://i.imgur.com/Yd4wQ10.png)